Rea secures first win of season in Czech Republic

 "I tried to dig in in the early laps and then found myself with a huge gap which I just tried to manage."

-It was a 119th victory of Rea's World Superbike career in his 399th race in the series.
+It was a 119th victory of Rea's World Superbike career in his 399th race in the series and comes amid speculation linking him with a possible move to the Pata Yamaha team next season.

 His 400th race will be in Sunday's Superpole race, with the second feature race of the weekend to follow that.